 The settlement fee will be paid after deducting the excess on your insurance policy.
 For example, if your car is valued at £7,000 and your excess amount is £250, you’ll receive a £6,750 payout.

-The pay-out is almost always less than you paid for your vehicle, especially when you have a brand-new vehicle.
+The pay-out is almost always less than you paid for your vehicle, especially when you have a brand-new car.

 Can I buy a written Vehicle?

-Yes, you can buy a new vehicle, but before buying, you need to decide if it’s a good option for you and if the vehicle you want to purchase is professionally checked out.
+Yes, you can buy a new vehicle, but before buying, you need to decide if it’s a good option for you and if the car you want to purchase is professionally checked out.

-Before buying the write-off vehicle, you need to check if a vehicle falls in Category A or B and is not scrapped.
+Before buying a write-off vehicle, you must check whether it falls in Category A or B and has not been scrapped.

-The vehicle classified as Category S and N are safe to drive and will need to pass an MOT test to make sure it’s roadworthy.
+The vehicles classified as Category S and N are safe to drive but must pass an MOT test to ensure they are roadworthy.

 Can I get insurance for my Write vehicle?

-You can get insurance for your written-off vehicle; you’ll need to contact your insurance provider and share the information about your vehicle.
-Once they approve your vehicle, then you can get a policy for your write-off vehicle.
+You can get insurance for your written-off vehicle.
+You’ll need to contact your insurance provider and share the information about your car.
+Once they approve your vehicle, you can get a policy for it.

 What is GAP insurance?